m00h0/My_Blog1/README.md

 ## 🛠 Built With <a name="built-with"></a>

+- Ruby
+- Ruby on Rails
-Ruby, Ruby on Rails, Visual Studia Code, PostgreSQL
+- Visual Studia Code
+- PostgreSQL

 ### Tech Stack <a name="tech-stack"></a>